GibsonLab-GT/eCROP-seq/README.md

 4) Filter_for_sig_common_variants.R
 This script takes a combined data frame of all hypothesis test files generated from 1) 2) or 3).
 If across multiple files and all in one folder, there is a portion of the script that will combine all files for samples set (e.g. all genes from HL60 samples), then sort based on a p-value less than equal to 0.05 in 5 or more cells.
 This was the criteria for validation of common variant and rare variant experiments.
 For initial common variant experiments, the criteria was 0.005 in 5 or more cells.
 This can be tailored to the precise needs of differing experimental designs.
 Code filters columns with names of ‘X.p.value.all. , X.p.value.test. , X.cells.w.guide.and.target. , and X.cells.w.guide.’ which will be outputted in 1) 2) or 3).

+**gRNA Design:**
+This was conducted following author's custom code from initial eCROP-seq analysis doi: 10.1093/biomethods/bpaa008, with a few modifications to fit out study design.